Valentin Pavlov: August Coup

-The 1991 Soviet coup d'état attempt, commonly referred to as the August Coup, was prompted by the slow disintegration of the Soviet Union that resulted from Gorbachev's reform policy and Yeltsin's drive towards an independent Russia.
-The New Union Treaty being prepared called for further decentralisation of power to the republics, which weakened the government's already tenuous hold on the economy.
-Pavlov received a draft of the New Union Treaty on 12 August at a Security Council meeting and managed to get it published in the Moscow News on 14 August.
+The 1991 Soviet coup d'état attempt was prompted by the slow disintegration of the Soviet Union that resulted from Gorbachev's reform policy and Yeltsin's drive towards an independent Russia.
+The New Union Treaty being prepared called for further decentralization of power to the republics, which weakened the government's already tenuous hold on the economy.
+Pavlov received a draft of the New Union Treaty on 12 August at a Security Council meeting and managed to get it published in The Moscow News on 14 August.

-Opposing the decentralisation stance taken in the treaty, Pavlov was one of the key players in the establishment of the State Committee for the State of Emergency in August 1991.
+Opposing the decentralization stance taken in the treaty, Pavlov was one of the key players in the establishment of the State Committee on the State of Emergency in August 1991.
 Pavlov's inclusion in the committee has been used to demonstrate its unwillingness to revert to pre-Gorbachev policies.
-The committee's main goal was to ensure that the Soviet Union continued as a highly centralised union state.
-The Emergency Committee was led by Gennady Yanayev, Vice President of the Soviet Union, Interior Minister Boris Pugo, Defence Minister Dmitry Yazov and other hardliners who were determined to take action to oust Gorbachev.
+The committee's main goal was to ensure that the Soviet Union continued as a highly centralized union state.
+The Emergency Committee was led by Gennady Yanayev, Vice President of the Soviet Union, Interior Minister Boris Pugo, Defense Minister Dmitry Yazov and other hardliners who were determined to take action to oust Gorbachev.
 Vladimir Kryuchkov, the KGB Chairman, had told Pavlov of the coup on 18 August, one day before it began.
 He was asked by Kryuchkov to meet his co-plotters at the Moscow Kremlin, where on 19 August, he and his co-conspirators appeared on live television and told the Soviet people that Gorbachev was indisposed.
 As the day wore on it soon became apparent that Pavlov had been drinking since he issued several contradictory orders and repeated himself.
 In retrospect he admitted that he had been drinking with his son the day before.
 On the same day, his fellow plotters decided to depose Pavlov, sending him to his dacha where his wife took care of him.
 As with all the others, Pavlov was arrested following the collapse of the coup.
-Shortly after Pavlov was hospitalised with hypertension whilst remaining in custody.
+Shortly after Pavlov was hospitalized with hypertension whilst remaining in custody.
 He was released on recognizance not to leave in January 1993 and granted amnesty by the Russian State Duma in 1994.